-In the event of an emergency staff will follow the Emergency Response Plan for their specific site.
+In an emergency, staff will follow the Emergency Response Plan for their site.

 Each afterschool program follows the same plan with changes being site specific such as evacuation site.
 The Emergency Response Plan is provided upon enrollment, available upon request and posted in each of our locations.
 When updated a new plan will be sent out.
-In the event of an emergency families will be contacted by the Site Director, Director of School Age Programs or VP of Youth Programs with relevant information and evacuation sites.
+In an emergency, the Site Director, Assistant Director of School Age Programs, Director of Youth and Family Programs, or Sr. Director Youth Programs will contact families with relevant information and evacuation sites.